Chapter Thirty-Five: In the Ashes of the Midnight Sun

 Draco said nothing for what felt like forever.
 Then he muttered, "I forgot the flowers."

 Hermione looked at him, amused.
 "Flowers?
 After everything you've done, you want to discuss forgotten flowers?"
 He didn't reply.
 Anything he said would have been incriminating.
-Folding her arms across her chest, she waited several minutes before saying, "I knew you weren't in Vienna."
+Folding her arms across her chest, she waited several minutes before she told him, "I knew you weren't in Vienna."

 "Your story was solid.
 Perfect, even, but I knew you were lying the moment I saw you."